oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

   ![Identifying dataset OCID](./images/28-labels-importing-copy-dataset-ocid.png)

 6. When all of the data has been imported into your dataset from your Object Storage Bucket, the screen will appear similar to the below screenshot.
 Notice that none (**0**) of the **1710** records have yet been labeled.
 Once all **1710** image files have been imported as records in your dataset, it will be time to begin the next task, where you will label your data using a bulk-labeling operation.
+This process is expected to complete after about **11 minutes**.

   ![All records imported](./images/29-records-imported.png)

-## **Task 4:** Populate Your DLS Dataset With the Data From Your Object Storage Bucket
+## **Task 5:** Populate Your DLS Dataset With the Data From Your Object Storage Bucket
-*\[20-30 minutes\]*
+*\[25 minutes\]*

 1. On Cloud Shell, run the following command to download the bulk-labeling script to the home directory on your Cloud Shell machine.
     ```